 TAGs are authorized by Massachusetts General Law Chapter 21E, §14c, and implemented through the provisions of the Massachusetts Contingency Plan (MCP)-- the Commonwealth’s regulation for the notification, assessment and cleanup of disposal sites.
 The TAG provisions are contained in the MCP at 310 CMR 40.1450.

 Technical Assistance Grant Opportunity and Application

-The Technical Assistance Grant Announcement and Application for the 2023 funding round will be available soon.
+The Technical Assistance Grant Announcement and Application for the 2023 -2024 funding round are now available (below).

 Informational Meeting About the Grants